steremma/gensim/Documenting.md

 		Topic distribution matrix of shape [num_docs, num_topics]
 	```

-4. References to methods, functions or classes of gensim are sphinx compliant using an absolute path (`:func:`, `:meth:`, `:class:`).
+4. References to methods, functions or classes of gensim are sphinx compliant using an absolute path (`:func:`, `:meth:`, `:class:`, `:mod:`).

 	```
 	The projection can be later updated by merging it with another :class:`~gensim.models.lsimodel.Projection` via :meth:`~gensim.models.lsimodel.Projection.merge`.
 	```
+	The `~` symbol means that only the last part of the path will be rendered (`merge` in the above case).
+Always
+	provide full paths when linking.

-5. Each module comes with an example of 5 to 20 lines.
+5. Each user facing module comes with an example of 5 to 20 lines.
 Sample data from `gensim.test.utils` can be imported.
+   If a file only includes one class, then the examples are better suited in the file's docstring rather than inside the class.
 	```
 	Examples
 	--------